esavv/wavescore/README.md

       - Update the API (create a new service?) to run inference and return inference results in JSON
       - Verify the API works locally
       - Update the API to feed the inference results to create the video overlay
+   - Investigate whether it's bad that our 2-part model runs inference on a single frame sequence at a time, even though we trained it to learn relationships across/betweens sequences
    - Build 1-part model: Infer score from raw video, no intermediate maneuver labeling
    - Migrate data from directory system to postgres + blob storage (S3)
    - Get interim analysis results (checking if surf video, analyzing, annotating video...).
 Consider switching API to SSE